Ian Clarke (physician): Political career

 In November 2010, Clarke entered Ugandan politics by securing nomination, as an independent candidate, to contest for the chairmanship of Makindye Division, one of the five divisions of the Kampala Capital City Authority, the governing body of Uganda's capital city of Kampala.
 He was motivated to run due to the bad roads and poor living conditions within his community.
 His three pillars in the election were: "good roads, good health and economic development".
 He enjoyed a landmark victory and was sworn into office as mayor in May 2011 to serve for a five-year term.

 Affiliated businesses

-Clarke is chairman and chief executive officer of the International Medical Group.
-In January 2014, unofficial estimates put the value of Clarke's businesses at US$15 million.